Best Mortal Kombat 1 graphics settings for Nvidia RTX 3060 and RTX 3060 Ti

 - Particle Density: High

-The Nvidia RTX 3070 Ti is slightly more powerful than the original 3070.
-This allows gamers rocking this high-performance GPU to bump up the settings even further without losing significant performance.
-However, we don't recommend anything above a mix of high and ultra with DLSS turned at 1440p.
+The Nvidia RTX 3060 Ti packs significantly more power than the 3060.
+This will allow you to crank up the settings and resolutions in most video games without losing a bunch of performance.
+However, we don't recommend playing Mortal Kombat 1 at 1440p because the visual quality sacrifice isn't worth it.

 The best settings combination for the game is as follows: